-Pursuant to the authority vested in the Commissioner of Health by Social Services Law Sections 363-a(2) and 367-r, Section 505.8 of Title 18 (Social Services) of the Official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR) is amended, to be effective upon publication of a Notice of Adoption in the New York State Register, to read as follows:
+Pursuant to the authority vested in the Commissioner of Health by Social Services Law Sections 363-a(2) and 367-r Section 505.8 of Title 18 (Social Services) of the Official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR) is amended, to be effective upon publication of a Notice of Adoption in the New York State Register, to read as follows:

-Paragraph (c) is deleted, paragraphs (d) through (h) are re-numbered (c) through (g), paragraph (a) is amended, and, as re-numbered, paragraphs (d), (e) and (f) are amended to read as follows:
+Paragraphs (a), (e) and (f) are amended and (c) deleted, re-numbering paragraphs (d) through (h) as (c) through (g) and adding paragraph (f)(7)(i) and (f)(7)(ii) to read as follows:

 505.8 Nursing service. (a) Where nursing care may be provided.
-Nursing services, as medically needed, may be provided to a medical assistance recipient in the person's home [or in a hospital] and, with respect to a child receiving nursing services pursuant to an individualized education program or an interim or final individualized family services plan, also in a school, an approved pre-school or a natural environment, including home and community settings, where such child would otherwise be found.
+Nursing services, as medically needed, may be provided to a medical assistance recipient in the person's home[ or in a hospital] and, with respect to a child receiving nursing services pursuant to an individualized education program or an interim or final individualized family services plan, also in a school, an approved pre-school or a natural environment, including home and community settings, where such child would otherwise be found.